top of page

 Can I bring a friend, family member, or pet with me to my service?

 For insurance and liability purposes and to avoid distractions, I do not allow anyone or any pets in the room during a service.
 If you bring a friend or family member, they will be asked to wait outside.
-If you bring a pet, your appointment will be canceled and there will be a 50% cancellation fee.
+If you bring a child or a pet, your appointment will be canceled and there will be a 50% cancellation fee.

 The only exception to this is if you require a helper or service animal due to medical needs.